Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 > Notes:
 > - If someone already provisioned a demo with the same name in your subscription, change **Demo Base Name** parameter to a unique value.
+> - If you need to provision GPU's instead of CPU's, you can just use a GPU SKU value for the "Compute SKU" parameter, `Standard_NC12s_v3` for instance.
+An overview of the GPU SKU's available in Azure can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).
+Beware though, SKU availability may vary depending on the region you choose, so you may have to use different Azure regions instead of the default ones.

 ### Option 2: Step by step tutorial